bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 51°
+- 49°
-- broken clouds
+- overcast clouds
-- 57% humidity
+- 63% humidity
-- 4 mph wind
+- 7 mph wind
-- 0.18 inches of precipitation in the past 24 hours
+- 0.13 inches of precipitation in the past 24 hours

 ## Temperature History